henrist/nginx-letsencrypt/README.md

 This Docker image lets you run nginx with self-updating Let's Encrypt certificates.

-Let's Encrypt setup is handled with https://github.com/lukas2511/letsencrypt.sh
+Let's Encrypt setup is handled with https://github.com/lukas2511/dehydrated

 The domains to be handled is generated from the contents of nginx configuration.

 ## Configuring vhosts to allow self-updating

-All vhosts must alias the `letsencrypt` folder.
+All vhosts must alias the `dehydrated` folder.
 Make sure all vhosts for domains listed in `domains.txt` contains:

 ```
     location /.well-known/acme-challenge {
-        alias /var/www/letsencrypt;
+        alias /var/www/dehydrated;
     }
 ```